Yashh0/MEDGPT/README.md

 1. Push your code to GitHub
 2. Visit [share.streamlit.io](https://share.streamlit.io)
 3. Connect your GitHub repository
-4. Add your Groq API key in the Streamlit Cloud secrets management
+4. Set up your API key in Streamlit Cloud:
+   - Go to your app settings
+   - Find the "Secrets" section
+   - Add your API key in this format:
+     ```toml
+     [api_keys]
+     groq = "your-api-key-here"
+     ```
 5. Deploy!

 ### Environment Variables